html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 ## The Future

 Content Security Policy Level 2 is a [Candidate Recommendation](http://www.w3.org/TR/CSP2/).
-The W3Cs Web Application Security Working Group isnt lounging around, patting itself on the back; work has already begun on the specifications next iteration.
+The W3Cs Web Application Security Working Group isn't lounging around, patting itself on the back; work has already begun on the specifications next iteration.
 The next version is already under active development.

 If you're interested in the discussion around these upcoming features, [skim the public-webappsec@ mailing list archives](http://lists.w3.org/Archives/Public/public-webappsec/), or join in yourself.